mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

 * Introductions to team members through 1-1s
   * Use introductions as learning opportunities to understand different parts of the company \(ask questions!\)
 * Introduction to product
-* Introduction to our “Fast, Obvious, Forgiving” design principles
 * Introduction to key resources
 * Make your first contribution on GitHub